ArchitectAK/ES6/README.md

 - [Default function parameters](deafult-function-parameters/index.html) - Default parameters can be extremely useful when you want to use a default value if another value is not provided.
 - [Enhancing object literals](enhanced-object-iterals/index.html) - ES6 enhancements give us ways of shortening and simplifying object literals.
 - [Arrow function](arrow-function/index.html) - Arrow functions are a great way to make your JavaScript code more readable and more compact.
+- [Arrow functions and the `this` scope](arrow-functions-and-the-this-scope/index.html) - In the previous topic we reviewed how arrow functions can make our code more readable.
+In addition, arrow functions can help us deal with the scope of the 'this' keyword in our JavaScript code.